kerawyd/kerawyd/README.md

 ## 👋 Hi, I'm Kaylhan Garcia!

-### Aspiring Data Scientist | MS in Cybersecurity @ NYU| BS in Data Science
+### Aspiring Data Scientist | MS in Cybersecurity @ NYU | BS in Data Science

 ---

 ## 📊 About Me
-- 🎓 I'm a first-gen Mexican-American college graduate with a BS in Data Science.
+- 🎓 I'm a first-generation Mexican-American college graduate with a BS in Data Science.
 - Currently working on a Streaming Service Customer Churn Analysis, predicting and preventing customer churn through data-driven insights and machine learning.
 - My goal is to break into **tech as a Data Scientist** and use data for impactful decision-making.